 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Preparing Stock Solutions

 The following data is based on the product molecular weight 353.35.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |2 mM||1.42 mL||7.08 mL||14.15 mL|

 References are publications that support the biological activity of the product.

 Mayer et al (2006) Crystal structures of the kainate receptor GluR5 ligand binding core dimer with novel GluR5-selective antagonists.
 J.Neurosci.
 26 2852 PMID: 16540562

 Dolman et al (2007) Synthesis and pharmacological characterization of N3-substituted willardiine derivatives: Role of the substituent at the 5-position of the uracil ring in development of highly potent and selective GLUK5 kainate receptor antagonists.
 J.Med.Chem.
 50 1558 PMID: 17348638